 Pelvic inflammatory disease

 Nulliparity is associated with long periods of repetitive ovulation, and patients without children have double the risk of developing ovarian cancer (Purdie, 2003).
-Among nulliparas, those with a history of infertility ...
+Among nulliparas, those with a history ...